Welcome to the Mary Whitney Phelps Tent No. 22, Daughters of Union Veterans of the Civil War,

 Tent No. 22 is a working tent.
 Its members actively participate in the objects of the organization,

-including genealogical, historical, patriotic, and service and community projects.
-Some of the ongoing
+including genealogical, historical, patriotic, service, and community projects.
+Some of the ongoing tent

-tent projects include patriotic instruction for elementary school children, giving porch flags to residents
+projects include patriotic instruction for elementary school children, giving porch flags to residents of

 Home to fulfill the veterans' Christmas wish lists.
 We have published several books and have placed

-Each month, we have a “Celebration of Life” to honor the ancestor of one of our members.
+the date of her dedication.
+At each meeting, we have a “Celebration of Life” to honor one

 Tent No. 22 is a member of the Wilson's Creek National Battlefield Foundation and supports the